Vivek-04022001/documentation/docs/contributing/documentation/myst-reference.md

 MyST may be more familiar to reStructuredText authors.
 MyST allows the use of a {term}`fence` and `{rst-eval}` to evaluate native reStructuredText.
-This may be useful when Markdown does not provide sufficient flexibility, such as for `figure`.
+This may be useful when Markdown doesn't provide sufficient flexibility, such as for `figure`.

 ## MyST syntax reference